sengeezer/troomba/README.md

 ## Next steps

+* Keep record of stains found to avoid phantom cleans
 * Split code to make it more readable
 * Reduce reliance on asyc/await where possible
 * Increase resilience by checking validity / format of input